-Mr. Brown stated Staff is reinitiating technical discussion with DWR on a Sites Coordinated Operations Agreement (COA).
-He stated Sites COA would address the following key items:
+Ms. Forsythe stated Staff is reinitiating technical discussions with DWR on a Sites Coordinated Operations Agreement (COA).
+She stated the Sites COA would address the following key items:

-1. Coordination of Sites water deliveries with DWR's operation of the State Water Project.

-- 2. Sites water accounting in the context of the COA) for CVP and SWP. - 3.
+- 1. Coordination of Sites water deliveries with DWR's operation of the State Water Project. - 2.
+Sites water accounting in the context of the Coordinated Operations Agreement for the CVP and SWP. - 3.
 Conveyance and operational losses. - 4.
 Exchanges and transfers from Sites-participants to non-Sites SWP contractors. - 5.
 Water rights and point of delivery considerations.